 The Ultimate Home Buyer’s Handbook is different from other books on buying a home.
 Many of the other books are very good, but no one has written one that tells you how to look out for your own interests throughout the home-buying process – from making the decision whether to buy, where to buy, what types of areas and homes to avoid, how and when to negotiate most effectively, and how to evaluate the many concerns and problems that can make your home buying experience – if not a nightmare – a less than optimal experience.
 This is what the Home Buyer’s Handbook attempts to do.
-I also try to provide guidance on working with a real estate agent and how to avoid the traps that people fall into when dealing with sellers, real estate agents, attorneys, and, yes, home inspectors.
 The chapters on mold, environmental hazards in homes, septic systems, water quality, and wells, in my opinion, are especially important – and this information is not presented in other books on buying a home.
 (Actually, most of the material in the Handbook IS NOT covered in other books on buying a home).

 A few of the problems we have encountered with new construction (and this includes home’s being flipped’)The book that I wrote to help home buyers make the right decisions (free with an inspection).